 The Playback Data function allows viewing data from last test recorded by the scan tool.

 4.1 Reviewing Data

-Use the UP/DOWN scroll button and LEFT/RIGHT scroll button to select Playback from Main Screen (Figure 3.1), and press the OK button.
-Wait for the Review data screen to appear.
+Use the LEFT/RIGHT scroll button to select Playback from Main Screen (Figure 3.1), and press the OK button.
+Wait for the Review Data screen to appear.